Debbie Reynolds Dead at 84

 In her day, Debbie Reynolds did it all.
 Subsequently, her day lasted for decades.

-No cause was immediately announced.
-Reynolds had been hospitalized Wednesday afternoon after reportedly suffering a stroke at Todd's home, barely a day after daughter Carrie Fisher died at the age of 60 following a heart attack.
+Reynolds was hospitalized Wednesday afternoon after suffering a stroke at a Beverly Hills home, barely a day after daughter Carrie Fisher died at the age of 60 following a heart attack.

 Reynolds had commented on Fisher's passing, thanking her and her daughter's fans for their touching show of support, but the legendary entertainer had spent the last year out of the public eye, prompting concerns about her health.